 Why you should attend

 There are only two activities that make your program successful – marketing and creating new courses and events.
-In this intensive, Advanced Programming Institute, we will show you the best strategies, proven techniques, and step-by-step how-to procedures for developing successful new programs.
+In this intensive, Ad Institute, we will show you the best strategies, proven techniques, and step-by-step how-to procedures for developing successful new programs.
 After attending, you will have the information necessary to increase the success rates of your new programs.
 The result is that you will have more successful new programs and you will reduce wasted staff time.

 Unit 1.
 The Programmer’s Job and Programming Key Concepts